HDR Photography iphone

 Tip 4: Avoid Moving Subjects For HDR Pictures On iPhone

 As mentioned earlier, HDR requires patience, and with patience comes stability.
-To capture your best shot, you need the right blend of focus and exposure.
-Therefore, refrain from taking up moving subjects as a part of your HDR photos.
+You need the right blend of focus and exposure to capture your best shot.
+Therefore, refrain from using moving subjects in your HDR photos.

-Choose stable and stiff subjects so that you can take your time to adjust and focus in the right way.
+Choose stable and stiff subjects so that you can take your time to adjust and focus.

 Tip 5: Keep An Eye On Storage